 FBS will admit qualifying applicants within the context of its theological convictions and purpose statement regardless of race, color, age, national or ethnic origin, or disability.

 Applicants may apply for advanced standing based on other work done or proficiencies gained.
 In the Master of Divinity program it may be possible to receive advanced standing for prior counseling training and the first year Greek and Hebrew courses.
 Applicants may discuss the possibility of advanced standing by contacting the seminary office.
 FBS administration will either grant advanced standing credit, assign supplemental work before credit is granted, or require students to take the courses from FBS.

 Transfer of Credits

 Applicants may transfer courses taken at other accredited seminaries or institutions.
 However, the seminary considers its courses essential for graduation and therefore will not grant credit for courses whose subjects bear minor resemblance of the requirements for a course in our curriculum.
 Under no circumstances can more than 40% of the program be given in transfer of advanced standing credits.
 FBS will only grant transfer of credit for graduate level courses.
 Applicants wishing to take courses at another seminary before enrolling at FBS should get advance approval to verify acceptance of those courses.

-The Christian Counseling & Educational Foundation and The Master's College are the two most asked about institutions for transfer credit for the MABC program.
+The Christian Counseling & Educational Foundation is the most asked about institution for transfer credit for the MABC program.
 Learn more about what classes transfer to FBS